NashFP/computer-chess/jorendorff+cpp/README.md

     It actually reverses the positions of all the pieces in memory.
     (The UI maybe ought to compensate, but it doesn&rsquo;t.)

+Microchess peculiarities:

+*   Microchess doesn't enforce any rules whatsoever.
+    You can move your pieces in illegal ways.
+    You can take six turns in a row.
+    You can move the computer's pieces.

+*   Microchess does not support castling, *en passant*, or promotion.

+    You can castle anyway, simply by moving your king and rook to the appropriate squares, and capture *en passant* by moving your pawn first on top of the opposing pawn and then to the square where it should go.
+There is no way to promote, though.

 ## How Microchess works